rodweleo/neuroverse-ai-hub/README.md

----
 # NeuroVerse AI Hub

-A decentralized AI agent marketplace built on the Internet Computer Protocol (ICP) that enables users to create, deploy, and monetize AI agents in a fully decentralized environment.
+A Decentralized AI agent marketplace built on the Internet Computer Protocol (ICP) that enables users to create, deploy, and monetize AI agents in a fully decentralized environment.

 ---

 ## Table of Contents